ProfessionalWiki/WikibaseLocalMedia/README.md

 [Professional.Wiki] created and maintains Wikibase Local Media.
 We provide [Wikibase hosting], [Wikibase development] and [Wikibase consulting].

-[Rhizome] commissioned and funded creation of the extension.
+[Rhizome] commissioned and funded initial development of the extension.
 Wikibase Local Media is an open source project and contributions are welcome!

 ## Demo and screenshot